redFrik/udk17-Digital_Harmony/udk170622/README.md

 GetComponent.<Renderer>().material.shader= Shader.Find("Unlit/myshader");
 ```

-while making sure that the name (here 'Unlit/myshader') matches the name at the top of the shader code above.
+make sure that the shader name (here 'Unlit/myshader') matches the name at the top of the shader code above.

 when you press play you should see the audio sampledata texture as wavy curves. try scaling and rotating the plane (`x= -90`) so that it fills the screen.